Internship and Human-Centered Design Project

 After compiling my visual resources, writing a compelling narrative, and practicing with my mentor, I was able to complete my slides ahead of schedule.
 I delivered this presentation live to my professors, a group of class mentors, and my classmates.
 The research team at Northwestern hospital also viewed the presentation and remarked positively on my content and delivery.

 The thesis professors also complimented my work, in particular, how I was able to distill a complex topic down to an easy-to-understand journey.
 After the presentation, my project was selected for inclusion in a Northwestern online publication.
+Furthermore, I co-authored an article published in the Journal of Critical Care with the research team at Northwestern about the lessons learned from the internship work related to design thinking applied to healthcare.

 Patient and physician characters from my storyboards